3 ways potholes can damage your car

 3. Undercarriage and body

 Have you hit a deep pothole?
 You know, the ones that fill with water during a heavy rainstorm.
 These holes can be particularly damaging to your car’s undercarriage.
-If the exhaust, muffler or catalytic converter scrape against a pothole, it may cause dangerous fumes to enter the cabin.
-Damaged oil pans can also cause leaks, resulting in catastrophic engine damage.
+If the exhaust, muffler or catalytic converter scrape against a pothole, they could be damaged.

 A high-speed jolt from a pothole can damage bumpers and side skirts, or at worst, cause them to detach from the car’s body.